MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-load-balancer.md

 - You can use SLB on a Hyper-V Network Virtualization-based network.

-- You can use SLB with a VLAN-based network for DIP VMs connected to a SDN Enabled Hyper-V virtual switch.
+- You can use SLB with a VLAN-based network for DIP VMs connected to an SDN enabled Hyper-V virtual switch.

 - One SLB instance can handle multiple tenants.

 - SLB and DIP support a scalable and low-latency return path, as implemented by DSR.

-- SLB functions when you are also using Switch Embedded Teaming (SET) or Single Root Input/Output Virtualization (SR-IOV).
+- SLB functions when you're also using Switch Embedded Teaming (SET) or Single Root Input/Output Virtualization (SR-IOV).

 - SLB includes Internet Protocol version 6 (IPv6) and version 4 (IPv4) support.